wlee221/segment-intersection/README.md

 ### Compilation and Execution
 ##### Compilation
 C++17 Compiler is required to compile the source files.
-For most commercial compilers, you need to add `-std=c++17` flag to enable c++17 features.
+For most commercial compilers, you need to add `-std=c++17` flag.
 Bash program `compile.sh` is provided to help compilation with gcc/g++.
-It compiles all .cpp source files and saves executables in `build/`.
+It compiles all `.cpp` source files and saves executables in `build/`.

 ##### Execution
 Executables take two arguments: